 The second of two warehouse facilities is similarly structured to allow us to fund a portion of the purchase price of automobile contracts by drawing against a floating rate variable funding note issued by our consolidated subsidiary Page Funding LLC.
 This facility was entered into on June 30, 2004.
 On June 29, 2005 the facility was increased from \$100 million to \$125 million and further amended to provide for funding for automobile contracts purchased under the TFC programs, in addition to our CPS programs.
 The available credit under the facility was increased again to \$200 million on August 31, 2005.
-In February 2006, the terms of this facility were amended to allow advances to us of up to 80% of the principal balance of automobile contracts that we purchase under our CPS programs, and of up to 70% of the principal balance of automobile contracts that we purchase under our TFC programs, in all events subject to collateral tests and certain other conditions and covenants.
+In February 2006, the terms of this facility were amended to allow advances to us of up to 80% of the principal balance of automobile contracts that we purchase under our CPS programs, in all events subject to collateral tests and certain other conditions and covenants.
 Notes under this facility accrue interest at a rate of one-month LIBOR plus 2.00% per annum.
 The lender has annual termination options at its sole discretion on each June 30 through 2007, at which time the agreement expires.
 At March 31, 2006, \$74.9 million was outstanding under this facility.